sandragodinhosilva/melange/docs/setup.md

 Configure the workflow according to your needs by editing the file `config.yaml`.

-For more information on how to costumize this configuration file, see ["MeLanGE Configuration"](https://sandragodinhosilva.github.io/MeLanGE/configuration.html)
+For more information on how to costumize this configuration file, see section [MeLanGE Configuration](https://sandragodinhosilva.github.io/MeLanGE/configuration.html)

 ## Step 3: Execute workflow
-Test your configuration by performing a dry-run via

-    snakemake --use-conda -n

 Execute the workflow locally via

     snakemake --use-conda --cores N

 This will run the workflow locally using `N` cores.

 ### Optional steps
 **Examine workflow:**